metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 Falcons are hoping to welcome Hayden Hurst back into the fold after a disastrous showing last week against New England.

-Jaguars took their faire share of blows last week, but the biggest blow may be to cornerback Shaquill Griffin, who was lost to concussion during the loss to the 49ers.
-Without Shaquill Griffin, the Jaguars will need to consult more depth players to man a secondary already rated as one of the league's absolute worst.
+Jaguars took their fair share of blows last week, but the biggest blow may be to cornerback Shaquill Griffin, who was lost to concussion during the loss to the 49ers.
+Without Shaquill, the Jaguars will need to consult more depth players to man a secondary already rated as one of the league's absolute worst.

+#### _History_

+Not much relevant history to explore here, but it's worth stating that both teams rank among the bottom-feeders of the league.

+#### _Weather_

+Temperate with lower-than-expected humidity